 PLRA_S1Ep6 Copers & the Systems of Parental Rejection

-The presentation “Copers and the Systems of Parental Rejection” (S1Ep6) examines Rohner’s theory on affective and instrumental coping with parental rejection.
-Highlights include the social-cognitive characteristics of affective copers, sociocultural models of acceptance/rejection, gender differences, and humor styles in relation to parental rejection, illustrating these concepts across various cultural contexts.
+S1Ep6 (Ho & Chu, 2025, December 16) “Copers and the Systems of Parental Rejection” examines Rohner’s (2021) theory on affective and instrumental copers of parental rejection.
+Highlights include social-cognitive capabilities of affective copers, the sociocultural systems models of acceptance/rejection, gender differences, and humor styles in relation to parental acceptance-rejection.

 Keep reading